0xatom/test/_posts/2021-01-18-thm-dailybugle.md

 ## Summary

-Hello, i don't know why this box rate is "hard" more like easy/medium. let's start!
+Hello, i don't know why this box rate is "hard" more like easy/medium.
+It's about exploiting a vulnerable joomla version.
+First privesc is finding a plaintext password in a config file & privesc to root is about yum.
+Let's start!

 ## Enumeration/Reconnaissance